white-pistachio/bear-hunt-tracker/README.md

 * Android browsers
 * iPhone and iPad browsers

-If opening directly from Discord or another messaging app doesn't work, download the HTML file first and then open it in your browser.

 ---

 # Why This Exists

 Bear Hunts generate a lot of information, but most alliances don't have a good way to track it over time.
 The goal of the Bear Hunt Tracker is to make leadership decisions easier by turning hunt data into useful insights.
 Reward contributors.
 Build stronger hunts.

+# [TDC]Elizabeth - 1273